Smruthi0204/pubsub-system/README.md

 # Distributed Pub/Sub Notification Service

-This project is a notification system where applications can register as publishers or subscribers.
-Publishers push events to a REST API, events are queued in AWS SQS, and subscribers receive them in real-time via WebSocket, Email, or Webhook.
-Includes retry logic, delivery status tracking, and a live dashboard.
+This project is a notification service system where applications can register as publishers or subscribers.
+Publishers push events to a REST API, events are queued in AWS SQS, and subscribers receive them in real-time via WebSocket, Email, or Webhook as registered.This Includes retry logic, delivery status tracking, and a live dashboard to show delivery stats.

 ---